 More Good Foods, Less Time Squatting

-Only you will know what your dog’s signals for going outside are, and you should be able to tell when he really needs to go, as opposed to when he’s just uncomfortable and keeps thinking he has to go.
+Only you will know what your dog’s signals for going outside are.
+And you should be able to tell when he really needs to go — as opposed to when he’s just uncomfortable and keeps thinking he has to go.

 Otherwise, your dog will indeed keep squirting liquid, and you’re likely to have a dog with a sore behind in no time.
 Plus, the diarrhea will take longer to cure.

 That’s just what I’ve learned with my 3 dogs through the years.
 Everyone may not feel the same way on this, but even if you can get your dog to wait 5 extra minutes each time — that could make a difference in how quickly the diarrhea goes away.
-The idea would be to play with your dog during this time and do things that take his mind off of having to go to the bathroom.
+The idea is to play with your dog during this time and do things that take his mind off of having to go to the bathroom.

 Of course, this only applies when your dog is not having any difficulty keeping the diarrhea inside him.
 If your dog’s diarrhea is to the point that he’s messing in the house, then by all means, let your dog do whatever he has to do… outside!